MiguelCastillo/belty/README.md

 #### extend(target, ...)

 Shallow copies all properties from the input objects (sources) into the target object.
-Source objects are processed left to right overriding whatever values already exist in the resulting.
+Source objects are processed left to right overriding whatever values already exist in the result.

 - **@param** {object} *target* - Object to copy properties to.
 - **@param** {...} *source* - The source objects to be merged into the target object